SmartDude04/advent-of-code-2023/README.md

 ## Structure

 Each day is organized into a folder.
-Inside those folders, two files of code (one for each challenge) are included, as well as the example input and the input given to me.
+Inside those folders, two files of code (one for each challenge) are included, as well as the example input and the input given to me (inputs hidden in .gitignore to [preserve AoC](https://adventofcode.com/about#faq_copying)).

 ## Use